tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ## Types

-The remaining expressions we need to add are those related to definitions.
-Things like `x = 2`, or `x :: Int`.
+The remaining expressions are those related to definitions: things like `x = 2`, or `x :: Int`.
 We can parse the expression part of these value definitions just fine, but we haven't added any parsing for types yet!
-Before we can proceed, we'll need to add some parsing for types, and then move on to definitions.
+We'll take care of this now, before moving on to definitions.

 Parsing types is going to be *very similar* to parsing patterns.
 We have some types taking in arguments, like `Pair Int String`, or `List (List Int)`.
-We need to distinguish the types that are basic enough to appear without parentheses in our parser, like we did with patterns.
+We need to distinguish the types that are basic enough to appear as arguments without parentheses, like we did with patterns.

 We'll also need to add in a bit of operator parsing, to parse